Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 e) mosaic;

-c) a + b + c + e;
+c) a + b + c + d;

 g) a + b + c + d + e.

-a) the dominance of one from the tiers;
+a) dominance of one of the tiers;

 d) significant sizes of mosaic elements.